Like banks, supermarkets were once seen as super-defensive investments, capable of delivering steady growth regardless of the economic environment.

 To some extent then, Morrisons was a victim of external events rather than the perpetrator of an unforced error.

-But the previous management team (which were replaced in early 2015) are not entirely innocent, in my opinion.
+But the previous management team (which was replaced in early 2015) are not entirely innocent, in my opinion.

 Some say their biggest error was in trying to go upmarket during the great recession, offering customers misted asparagus when all they wanted cheap baked beans.